edigar/socialnets-api/README.md

 Clone or download this repository.

 Copy `.env.example` to `.env`.

+> [!IMPORTANT]
-You must set `SECRET_KEY` in this file, which can literally be any string.
+> You must set `SECRET_KEY` in this file, which can literally be any string.

 However, you can generate a `SECRET_KEY` with the following Go code, which will print it in the prompt.
 After that, simply copy the generated hash to the `.env` file.

 ```Go
 package main